lob/lob-ruby/README.md

 ## Running the test-suite

+To run the tests, download the required sample files by running the following command:

+    bundle exec rake dev:setup

 Tests are written using MiniTest, a testing library that comes with Ruby stdlib.
 The remote responses are tested using [vcr](https://github.com/vcr/vcr).

 You'll need to pass in your Lob.com API as the environment variable `LOB_API_KEY`, to run the tests.
 Be sure to use your Test API key, and not the Live one.